Communication is important

 My Name is Coronavirus, with your children.

-There are a range of other resources available to help young children understand and cope with the impacts of COVID-19 and other emergency situations.
+range of other resources available to help young children understand and cope with the impacts of COVID-19 and other emergency situations.